TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. method:: socket.recvmsg(bufsize[, ancbufsize[, flags]])

-   Receive normal data (up to *bufsize* bytes) and ancillary data from the socket.
+   Receive normal data (up to *bufsize* bytes) and ancillary data kutoka the socket.
 The *ancbufsize* argument sets the size in bytes of the internal buffer used to receive the ancillary data; it defaults to 0, meaning that no ancillary data will be received.
 Appropriate